-Difficulties with gambling can have a profound impact on various areas of life including work, finances, relationships with others and of course your relationship with yourself.
-If you are struggling to stop or reduce your gambling it may be important to seek help from a professional.
+Difficulties with gambling can profoundly impact various areas of life including work, finances, relationships with others and of course, your relationship with yourself.
+If you are struggling to stop or reduce your gambling, it may be crucial to seek help from a professional.

 Individuals who engage in repeated gambling behaviour may experience significant distress or impairment encompassing a need to gamble with progressively higher amounts of money to feel excited and may feel irritable or edgy when trying to stop or reduce their gambling behaviour.
 At times individuals may attempt to cease or reduce their gambling patterns but are unsuccessful or spend lots of time fantasising or thinking about gambling activities.
 Gambling can begin to be a way to try and manage distress and may lead to financial difficulties and a distorted perception regarding the severity of one’s gambling difficulty.
 Sadly it may lead to financial stress and job or relationship loss.

 Individuals initially hooked in by the thrill of the win may then be drawn into a pattern of trying to recover one’s losses by continuing to gamble, often with increasingly higher amounts of money.
 Gambling can affect individuals from as early as adolescence and tends to have a gradual onset, although females are more likely to display a rapid escalation of behaviours compared to men.

 What is your gambling problem costing you?
 Friends, relationships, your marriage, issues with your career, loss of your self-worth?
 Whether it’s poker, pokies, scratchy tickets, sports, horses, you may be able to get help and claim your life back.
 The dizzying thrill of gambling is short-lived at best, and the reality of self-destruction is sobering.

 The trained psychotherapists at Bayside Psychotherapy will endeavour to help you start working on your difficulties with gambling.